-At the slight flick of her head, her companions to start to move back.
+At the slight flick of her head, her companions to start to fall back.
 She follows after, heeled boots clicking on the stone floor, backing towards the distant entrance to the Hall.

-Hamfrd, at Jake’s left shoulder, cracks his knuckles.
+Hamfrd, at Jake’s left shoulder, cracks his knuckles and growls.

 Brune Drago steps forward, pulls something from his pack.
 It’s a severed goblin head.
 “Don’t look so blue,” he rumbles, pretending to make the goblin head speak.
 He holds it higher up for inspection, moves the jaw again.
 “Miss me, friend-o?”
 He barks a deep laugh and tosses the severed head down at Jake’s feet, before turning and following after his departing allies.